fogfish/typhoon/docs/install.md

 yaml2json < rel/typhoon.aws  > typhoon.json
 ```

-Use AWS Console / Cloud Formation Service to deploy the service on your AWS account.
+The output is a valid AWS Cloud Formation JSON file.
+You can use AWS Console/Cloud Formation Service to deploy the stack into cloud.
+The automated deployment procedure is optimized form [Amazon Linux distribution](https://aws.amazon.com/amazon-linux-ami).
+You need to parametrize stack with
+* desired ami
+* deployment subnet
+* ssh key